-• Console Advisory Connect is enabled by default, after you install or upgrade the NetScaler SDX appliance to release 13.1.
-For more details, see Data governance and Console Advisory Connect.
+- The NetScaler Console service connect is enabled by default, after you install or upgrade the NetScaler SDX appliance to release 13.1.
+For more details, see Data governance and NetScaler Console service connect. - The NetScaler SDX appliance upgrade process requires a single reboot instead of two reboots from version 13.1 build 37.x onwards.